Ricardonacif/heroku-sidekiq-scheduler/readme.md

 bundle exec rake 'heroku_sidekiq:schedule_job[JobClassName,param1,param2]'
 ```

 That simple :D Heroku Schedule will take care of enqueing the jobs, your workers will take care of executing it, and you'll never have to deal with this code/Heroku App anymore, since it doesn't need to know anything about your real code.
+Also, we're using [sidekiq-unique-jobs gem] (https://github.com/mhenrixon/sidekiq-unique-jobs) to make sure the job is unique.